valory-xyz/autonolas-registries/README.md

 ### Install the dependencies
 The project has submodules to get the dependencies.
 Make sure you run `git clone --recursive` or init the submodules yourself.
 The dependency list is managed by the `package.json` file, and the setup parameters are stored in the `hardhat.config.js` file.
 Simply run the following command to install the project:
 ```
 yarn install
 ```

 ### Core components
-The contracts and tests are located in the following folders respectively:
+The contracts, deployment scripts and tests are located in the following folders respectively:
 ```
 contracts
+scripts
 test
 ```